 The admissions committees at top B-schools analyze the “Stress Management” capabilities of the candidates and this can be evaluated by proving your balance between ‘study’ and ‘ working hours’.
 Adcom are accustomed to admitting candidates who have full time jobs and will therefore be skeptical towards admitting individuals who quit their job just for GMAT preparation.
 While a gap of 1-2 months may be overlooked but anything more than that will require adequate explanation from your end.

-Yet another reason to say ‘No’ is because your job will provide you with financial stability as appearing for GMAT and pursuing an MBA abroad is a costly affair.
-It will burn a big hole in your pocket and you would have to opt for loans with high rates of interests or go for some internship stipends etc. Sometimes your employers would also assist you in funding your MBA with certain clauses which you may have to agree to.
+Yet another reason to reconsider quitting your job is because your job will provide you with financial stability as appearing for GMAT and pursuing an MBA abroad is a costly affair.
+It will burn a big hole in your pocket and you would have to opt for loans with high rates of interests or go for some internship stipends etc. You will therefore require all the sources of income you can get to help fund the same.
+Your job will give you a steady form of income which you may lose out on if you choose to quit your job.
+Sometimes your employers would also assist you in funding your MBA with certain clauses which you may have to agree to.
 It is wise to keep earning rather than quitting your job just to study for the GMAT.
 You must invest your time appropriately and plan your studies in a prudent manner on a daily basis.
 When you are working you automatically tend to be more proficient since you would be communicating with your peers and superiors and learn many valuable skills which textbook knowledge will never teach you.

 We’ll be glad to help you in your GMAT preparation journey.
 You can ask for any assistance related to GMAT and MBA from us by just giving a missed call at 08033172797, or you can drop an SMS.
 You can write to us at email@example.com.